- Module: Operating Systems (CO-562)

 - If the period between the end of your excuse and the new deadline calculated in the second step includes weekend days, add them as well to the new deadline.
 (Iterate this step if necessary.)

-For any questions stated on assignment sheets or exam sheets, we by default expect a reasoning for the answer given, unless explicitely stated otherwise.
+For any questions stated on assignment sheets or exam sheets, we by default expect a reasoning for the answer given, unless explicitly stated otherwise.

 Students must submit solutions individually.
 If you copy material verbatim from the Internet (or other sources), you have to provide a proper reference.
 If we find your solution text on the Internet without a proper reference, you risk to lose your points.
 Any cheating cases will be reported to the registrar.
 In addition, you will lose the points (of course).